• +1-800-513-5423

 List of benzos and what they are prescribed to treat

-Alprazolam (Xanax) prescribed for anxiety, panic disorders short-acting benzo 6-26 hours
+Alprazolam (Xanax) Prescribed for anxiety, and panic disorders short-acting benzo 6-26 hours

-Chlordiazepoxide (Librium, Librax) Lennox-Gastaut syndrome, adjunct (seizures), alcohol withdrawal, benzo replacement Detox.
+Chlordiazepoxide (Librium, Librax) Prescribed for Lennox-Gastaut syndrome, adjunct (seizures), alcohol withdrawal, and benzo replacement Detox.
 Longer-acting benzodiazepine 71.81 hours

 Clonazepam (Klonopin) Prescribed for seizure disorders, panic disorder, neuralgia (nerve pain) long-acting 20-50 hours

-Clorazepate (Tranxene) Prescribed for anxiety, alcohol withdrawal, partial seizures Long-acting 20-100h
+Clorazepate (Tranxene) Prescribed for anxiety, alcohol withdrawal, and partial seizures Long-acting 20-100h

-Diazepam (Valium) anxiety, sedation, alcohol withdrawal, muscle spasm, seizure disorders long-acting benzo 20-100 hours
+Diazepam (Valium) Prescribed for anxiety, sedation, alcohol withdrawal, muscle spasms, and seizure disorders long-acting Benzo 20-100 hours

 Estazolam (ProSom) Prescribed for insomnia recommended only short term use medium acting 10-24 hours